Animatron/player/README.md

     jake test[01.player/*]
     jake test[02.animations/01.guids]

-Here's the contents of the `jake -T` call, that describes each existing task:
+Here's the contents of the `jake -T` call, which describes each existing task:

     jake default           # Get full distribution in the /dist directory.
                            # Exactly the same as calling {jake dist}.